Undergraduate Audition Requirements

 • Snare Drum

-• Concert and Rudimental solos are acceptable
+• Both Concert and Rudimental Snare Drum solos are acceptable.

-• Suggested repertoire: Method for Snare Drum, Douze Etudes, or Keiskleiriana by Delecluse, Portraits in Rhythm by Cirone, Advanced Snare Drum Studies by Peters, All-American Drummer by Wilcoxon, 14 Modern Contest Solos by Pratt
+• Suggested repertoire: Method for Snare Drum, Douze Etudes, or Keiskleiriana by Delecluse, Portraits in Rhythm by Cirone, Advanced Snare Drum Studies by Peters, All-American Drummer by Wilcoxon, 14 Modern Contest Solos by Pratt.

 • Mallet Keyboard

-• A two-mallet solo/etude is required
+• A two-mallet solo/etude is required.

-• An additional four-mallet solo/etude is recommended
+• An additional four-mallet solo/etude is recommended.

 • Suggested two-mallet repertoire: Funny Mallets by Zivkovic, Masterworks for Mallets by Gottlieb, Modern School for Xylophone, Marimba, Vibraphone by Goldenberg, various Xylophone Rags by G.H.
-Green
+Green.

 • Suggested four-mallet repertoire: Marimba: Technique Through Music by Ford, Impressions on Wood by Davila, A Fresh Approach to Technique and Musicianship with Four Mallets by Skidmore, or solos by Abe, Sammut, Peters, Smadbeck, Stout, etc.